rachel-s123/social-intelligence-dashboard/reports/market_overviews/bulgaria.md

 ## Dashboard Sections

 - **Executive Summary**
-  High-level overview of market performance, key trends, and strategic implications for BMW's touring motorcycle segment.
+  High-level overview of market performance, key trends, and strategic implications for BMW's Adventure motorcycle segment.

 - **Attribute Resonance**
   Detailed analysis of how different product attributes and features resonate with consumers, helping inform product strategy and marketing focus.